Shaft Lean and Wrist Angles writing

 The Science Behind Wrist Angles and Shaft Lean

 As a coach who stays up-to-date with the latest research, I can tell you that studies in golf biomechanics support the importance of proper wrist angles.
-Dr. Sasho MacKenzie, a leading golf biomechanics researcher, has found that the lead wrist position at impact significantly influences clubhead speed and face angle control.
+Dr. Sasho MacKenzie, a leading golf biomechanics researcher, has found that the lead wrist position at impact significantly influences club head speed and face angle control.

 Moreover, studies have shown that maintaining the correct wrist angles through impact helps create the desired shaft lean, leading to more consistent ball striking and improved distance control.